Sudhanshus25/Age-Calculator/Readme.md

 # Overview
-I am excited to share the Age Calculator project I developed during my internship at CodeAlpha.
+I am excited to share the Age Calculator project.
 This web-based tool allows users to calculate their age in years, months, and days based on their date of birth.
 The project showcases my skills in HTML, CSS, and JavaScript.

 # Features
 - User Input: Users can input their date of birth through a simple and intuitive interface.